yegor256/cam/README.md

   (387Mb): 1000 repos, 11 metrics

-If you want to create a new dataset, just run this and the entire dataset will be built in the current directory (you need to have [Docker](https://docs.docker.com/get-docker/) installed), where `1000` is the number of repositories to fetch from GitHub and `XXX` is
+If you want to create a new dataset, just run the following command and the entire dataset will be built in the current directory (you need to have [Docker](https://docs.docker.com/get-docker/) installed), where `1000` is the number of repositories to fetch from GitHub and `XXX` is